We install boilers in your area. Fixed quotes, 0% APR options and next day installs. Get a quote

 That said, when booking a boiler change your engineer can easily move your boiler to a new location, reroute the flue and condensate pipe, or upgrade your gas mains from the meter.

+We've already written a detailed guide to boiler installation costs here.
 But in summary, a boiler installation / upgrade involves additional work compared with a straight swap, including:

 • A fresh installation, sometimes in properties that have no existing central heating (including pipework and radiators)